zachmccabe/zachmccabe.github.io/about.md

 ## Where I work

-Currently, I'm based in Texas – just down the road from DFW Airport.
+My clients and friends are worldwide.
+I'm based in Texas.